Please change your location to view this page.

 This page contains content that does not match your current location

-However, there are risks to reputation and legal risks involved with social media use - especially because of the speed with which information travels on the internet, its global reach, and the lack of control that your organisation has once something goes online.
+However, there are risks involved with social media use - especially because of the speed with which information travels on the internet, its global reach, and the lack of control that your organisation has once something goes online.

 What is social media?